SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 archivedreason: null
 guid: dbe9010e-da5b-4617-8ff3-0e1e5fdc7772
 ---
-**Stuff to consider:
-It muddles acceptance criteria with the tests we might run to determine whether we have met them or not.
-It also confuses acceptance criteria (AC) with the Definition of Done (DoD) in places.**

-**Another significant issue with its content is around the idea of “Gold Plating”.**

-**I think we should only include criteria that we’ve agreed and committed to deliver as part of the PBI.
-Each AC must be definitive, so we know for certain whether we have met it or not.
-Each AC also has to be testable, i.e. we can conceive of tests that would enable us to determine whether it has been met or not.**

-**“Gold Plating” traditionally refers to working on a project or task past the point where the extra effort is not worth the added value.
-But if we’ve agreed a set of AC for a PBI, then there should be no confusion here.
-I see no reason to label some ACs as “Gold Plating”, while some others are not.**

 **Acceptance Criteria** (from the Product Owner) define the exact requirements that must be met for the story to be completed.
 They answer the question *"How will I know when I'm done with this story?"*

 Acceptance criteria are useful to every person who deals with a user story.
 Developers know what they are required to implement and how their work will be tested.
 Testers have a basis for knowing what tests to create.